AbhishekMankame/CP_for_begineers/Readme.md

 - <b>Improves Debugging</b> - Trains you to fix issues quickly.
 - <b>Encourages Networking</b> - Connect with like-minded coders.
 - <b> Sharpens Mental Agility</b> - Speend and accuracy under pressure.

+### Code Judgements
+- AC (Accepted) - The solution is correct, and all test cases passed.
+- WA (Wrong Answer) - The solution produced an incorrect result at least one test case.